 ThreatLocker's tools can assist your organization in becoming compliant with the United States Federal Trade Commission’s (FTC) Gramm-Leach-Bliley Act (GLBA) Safeguards Rule.
-ThreatLocker can be used to meet specific requirements and can provide tools to support meeting other requirements.
+When configured correctly, ThreatLocker can be used to meet specific requirements and can provide tools to support meeting other requirements.

 The standards outlined in the first publication of the GLBA Safeguards Rule include broad and non-prescriptive security requirements that financial institutions must meet to become compliant with the law.
 The standards were written in this manner to give financial institutions enough flexibility to tailor the security requirements to the needs of their business while ensuring that the Rule’s objectives are met.

 For more information about GLBA, such as updates/revisions, scope/applicability, and more, please see the official legislative text/documentation, which can be found at https://www.federalregister.gov/documents/2002/05/23/02-12952/standards-for-safeguarding-customer-information

 ThreatLocker can be used to meet the following GLBA Requirements:

 Establish an information risk management capability designed to identify, assess, rate, treat, communicate, and track reasonably foreseeable internal and external risks that could impact the security, confidentiality, or integrity of NPPI about consumers, minimally covering the following areas: